structureddynamics/OSF-Datasets-Management-Tool/README.md

 Converters
 ----------

-Here is the list of all the data convertion scripts that are currently available in the DSF.
+Here is the list of all the data convertion scripts that are currently available in the DMT.
 All these scripts does use a certain format as input and convert it into RDF+XML or RDF+N3 and index the converted RDF data into the structWSF network instance.

 #### defaultConverter